Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation: FORMALIZATION OF DATA SCALLING WITH BOUNDING BOXES

 \section{FORMALIZATION OF DATA SCALLING WITH BOUNDING BOXES}

-Building on prior work in data scaling for robotic imitation learning \cite{lin2024data}, where generalization performance $S$ is modeled as a function of environments ($M$), object instances ($N$), and demonstrations per object–environment pair ($K$), each object $O_i$ in environment $E_j$ is associated with $K$ demonstrations ($D_{ij}^1, \dots, D_{ij}^K$) while environments include arbitrary distractors from other categories.
-In this paper, we extend this framework to investigate how increasing the number of bounding-box objects improves generalization across diverse object categories.
+Building on prior work in data scaling for robotic imitation learning \cite{lin2024data}---where generalization $S$ is modeled as a function of environments ($M$), object instances ($N$), and demonstrations per object–environment pair ($K$), with each object $O_i$ in environment $E_j$ paired with $K$ demonstrations ($D_{ij}^1,\dots,D_{ij}^K$) amid arbitrary distractors---we extend the framework to study how increasing the number of bounding-box objects improves generalization across diverse object categories.

 Unlike earlier settings restricted to $N$ objects from a single category, we introduce $N'$ arbitrary object classes ($H_1, H_2, \dots, H_{N'}$) without constraining distractors, and annotate each demonstration with bounding boxes for these objects.
 The policy is then evaluated on unseen environments and objects using the score $S$ (described later).
-Our investigation focuses on twofold: (1) to characterize how $S$ scales with the number of bounding-box objects $N'$ and demonstrations per object class $K$; and (2) to identify efficient data collection strategies for achieving strong generalization.
+Our study is twofold: (1) characterizing how $S$ scales with the number of bounding-box objects $N'$ and demonstrations per class $K$; and (2) identifying efficient data collection strategies for strong generalization.

 To ensure reliable evaluation, we adopt three measures.
-First, policies are tested exclusively on unseen environments and unseen objects to assess generalization.
-Second, we employed human-assigned stage-wise scores (typically 2–3 stages per task; see Section \ref{EXPERIMENTS}), producing a normalized score that captures nuanced behavior beyond binary success/failure.
-Finally, to minimize evaluator bias, multiple policies trained on varying dataset sizes are compared simultaneously.
-For fair comparison, each rollout was randomly selected from these policies while ensuring identical initial conditions for the object and robot.
+First, policies are tested only on unseen environments and unseen objects.
+Second, we use human-assigned stage-wise scores (typically 2–3 stages per task; see Section \ref{EXPERIMENTS}), yielding a normalized score that captures nuanced behavior beyond binary success/failure.
+Third, to minimize evaluator bias, rollouts from different policies (trained on varying dataset sizes) are randomly interleaved under identical initial conditions, so the evaluator scores each blindly.